Trepanning: Tools and methods

-As early as 7000 years ago, one of the alternative medicine practice was boring holes in the patient's neurocranium with the aim to cure and not to kill.
-Similar to bloodletting, trepanation was carried out for both medical reasons and mystical practice.

 In ancient times, trepanation instruments were less complex, and were commonly made out of flint, obsidian, or harder material such as stone knives, and later with metal such as bronze and copper.
-Additionally, the procedure was done by shamans or witch doctors utilizing tumi (ceremonial knife in early Peru), sharpened seashells (South Pacific), a trephine drill, bronze knife, etc. The Greeks and Romans were the first to design medical instruments that were used to penetrate the skull.
-Such instruments includes the terebra serrata made to perforate the cranium by manually rolling the instrument between the surgeon's hand.
-By the Renaissance period, when trepanation was routinely performed, a range of instruments was developed to accommodate the demand.
+Additionally, the procedure was done by practitioners utilizing tumi (ceremonial knife in early Peru), sharpened seashells (South Pacific), a trephine drill, bronze knife, etc. The Greeks and Romans were the first to design medical instruments to penetrate the skull.
+Such instruments includes the terebra serrata, made to perforate the cranium by positioning the instrument's pointed end against the cranium and manually rolling the instrument's shaft back and forth between the surgeon's two hands.
+By the Renaissance period, when trepanation was routinely performed, a range of instruments were developed to accommodate the demand.

 As many as five main methods were found for trephination: